catbee-technologies/catbee-utils/docs/docs/utils/decorators.md

 - Add caching, rate limiting, versioning, and timeout handling.
 - Implement comprehensive logging and response customization.
 - Register controller classes with an Express router.
+- Use dependency injection for services and controllers.

 ---